wikimedia/mediawiki-extensions-ConfirmEdit/README.md

 /**
  * Number of bad login attempts (from a specific IP address) before triggering the captcha.
 0 means the
  * captcha is presented on the first login.
+ *
+ * A captcha will also be triggered if the number of failed logins exceeds $wgCaptchaBadLoginAttempts * 30
+ * in a period of $wgCaptchaBadLoginExpiration * 300.
  */
 $wgCaptchaBadLoginAttempts = 3;

 /**
  * Number of bad login attempts (for a specific user account) before triggering the captcha.
 0 means the
  * captcha is presented on the first login.
+ *
+ * A captcha will also be triggered if the number of failed logins exceeds $wgCaptchaBadLoginPerUserAttempts * 30
+ * in a period of $wgCaptchaBadLoginPerUserExpiration * 300.
  */
 $wgCaptchaBadLoginPerUserAttempts = 20;